afoss/cloudfoundry-router-cookbook/README.md

 ---------

-Requires Opscode's bluepill cookbook for creating init scripts and trotter's cloudfoundry-common cookbook.
+Requires Opscode's bluepill cookbook for creating init scripts and trotter's cloudfoundry cookbook.
 Also requires Opscode's nginx cookbook for installing and configuring the nginx server that fronts the router.